athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 <img width="320" height="167" alt="05b-task3-resourcequota-describe" src="https://github.com/user-attachments/assets/acc53370-85b2-4098-878a-7fd7d596ee98" />

-The quota was created and shows `pods: 1/5`, confirming the earlier `web` deployment pod is already counted against the limit.
+The earlier `web` deployment pod has already been counted against the limit, as indicated by the quota's creation and display of `pods: 1/5`.

 ---

 ## 6. Task 4 — Default-Deny Network Isolation

-A default-deny ingress `NetworkPolicy` was applied to `tenant-b` to block all inbound traffic unless explicitly allowed:
+To prevent all incoming traffic unless specifically permitted, a default-deny ingress `NetworkPolicy` was implemented to `tenant-b`:

 ```
 cat <<EOF | kubectl apply -f -